 It is widely reported that the testing window in which EPO can be detected is very narrow (i.e. ~12 hours).
 Therefore, the techniques used to evade detection centre around the time of administering EPO.

 Because drug testing at night is uncommon, the USADA report notes riders would normally administer small doses of EPO at night, so that by the morning they would be ‘clean’ so to speak.

 Another technique to evade detection centres on the form of administration (i.e. intravenous versus subcutaneous).
 Intravenous EPO results in quicker elimination, and was the method of choice to avoid detection (19).
 This practice called 'micro dosing', is considered the most effective way to avoid EPO detection.

 Testing for EPO

-Such techniques add to the difficulty and complexity for doping authorities to catch athletes using synthetic EPO.
-At the time of writing, news has just been released of a new test able to detect the use of microdosing of EPO with an accuracy of close to 100%20.
-As this test undergoes appropriate verification, it is expected to have a major impact on stamping out illicit use of synthetic EPO.
+Recently a new test was released; able to detect micro-dosing of EPO with an accuracy close to 100% (20).
+As this test undergoes verification, it is expected to have a major impact on stamping out illicit use of synthetic EPO.

 Adverse Effects of EPO Use

-This risk of thrombosis is evidenced by a published case report involving a professional cyclist who presented with blood clotting in the brain and thereafter confessed to 3 months of 2000IU synthetic EPO use every two days, in combination with 15 days of growth hormone and continuous high doses of vitamin A and E14.
-It is also known that the artificially high hematrocrit values obtained with use of synthetic EPO can predispose one to heart failure, myocardial infarction, seizures and pulmonary embolism (a blockage of the main artery of the lung) 15, 16.
+This risk of thrombosis is evidenced by a published case report involving a professional cyclist.
+This cyclist presented with blood clotting in the brain and thereafter confessed to 3 months of 2000IU synthetic EPO use every two days.
+This was combined with 15 days of growth hormone and continuous high doses of vitamins A and E (14).

 Natural Alternatives to EPO